 InnoDB is a general-purpose storage engine that

 balances high reliability and high performance.
-As of MySQL 5.5, it
+In MySQL

 Key advantages of